FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/user-context.rst

 **Works with**:

 - :ref:`Varnish <foshttpcache:varnish user context>`
 - :doc:`symfony-http-cache`

-If your application serves different content depending on the user’s group or context (guest, editor, admin), you can cache that content per user context.
+If your application serves different content depending on the user's group or context (guest, editor, admin), you can cache that content per user context.
 Each user context (group) gets its own unique hash, which is then used to vary content on.
 The event subscriber responds to hash requests and sets the Vary